tarwn/lessthandot-hugo/blogs/content/posts/2017-03-23-learning-elixir-and-phoenix-getting-a-handle-on-the-language.md

 So I purchased the longer form version and started working along with it.

 I had a little confusion about whether I should be starting with the ebook or the videos, so I just started with the video.
-I rarely pulled down his github examples unless they were necessary to finish an exercise (“I wrote some additional tests, debug them”), instead opting to hand write the code as he did, pausing the video if I needed more time.
+I rarely pulled down his github examples unless they were necessary to finish an exercise ("I wrote some additional tests, debug them"), instead opting to hand write the code as he did, pausing the video if I needed more time.
 This continued to help reinforce what I was watching and forced me into a couple useful sidetracks, like making the Atom plugins work, identifying an out of date package on one Windows system, and digging deeper in a case where I thought I had solved an equation right but had some minor syntax issues that my new elixir eyes weren't seeing.

-There were a few cases where I didn't quite know what he wanted (“write some more tests that you think would be useful”, “round the number 19”), so I spent some time doing something similar then moved on.
+There were a few cases where I didn't quite know what he wanted ("write some more tests that you think would be useful", "round the number 19"), so I spent some time doing something similar then moved on.

 By the time I made it through chapter 14, I started to get sidetracked again, so this was as far as I made it.